Xyarlo/profuzzbench/README.md

+# Master Thesis - Challenging AFLNet’s State Definition and Feedback Loop

+This repository is a fork of the public version of [ProFuzzBench](https://github.com/profuzzbench/profuzzbench) (created on Oct 27, 2024).
+Changes were made to the repository in order to evaluate several modified versions of AFLNet, which can also be found in another [forked repository](https://github.com/Xyarlo/aflnet).

+A major addition to this repository is a set of analysis scripts found in the `/scripts/analysis` subfolder of the `tuple-states` branch.
+These scripts were written using ChatGPT.
+The scripts were only used to extract data from output files and to generate graphs of the data.
+The interpretation of the data and the generated graphs was NOT supported by ChatGPT in any way.

 # ProFuzzBench - A Benchmark for Stateful Protocol Fuzzing
 ProFuzzBench is a benchmark for stateful fuzzing of network protocols.
 It includes a suite of representative open-source network servers for popular protocols (e.g., TLS, SSH, SMTP, FTP, SIP), and tools to automate experimentation.